Earth Observation for Ecological Restoration

 Yes!
 I’d like to access the survey https://bit.ly/SERA-eco and I agree to the participant terms as they have been set out in the Participant Information below.

 Research Title: Knowledge gaps and opportunities for earth observation tools in mine-rehabilitation at the property scale

-Researcher(s): Associate Professor Peter Erskine (Centre Director, project leader), Mr Phillip McKenna (Senior Research Officer), and Dr Lorna Hernandez-Santin (Research Fellow) from the Centre for Mined Land Rehabilitation part of the Sustainable Minerals Institute at the University of Queensland.
+Researcher(s): Professor Peter Erskine (Centre Director, project leader), Mr Phillip McKenna (Senior Research Officer), and Dr Lorna Hernandez-Santin (Research Fellow) from the Centre for Mined Land Rehabilitation part of the Sustainable Minerals Institute at the University of Queensland.
 Dr Brendon McAtee (Industry Engagement Manager) from FrontierSI.

 If you decide to participate in this research, please keep in mind that your participation is voluntary.
 If you decide to take part and later change your mind, you are free to stop at any time, and you would not need to give any explanation for your decision to stop participating and your data will not be used in the research.